We, the undersigned, declare to adhere to the following Principles for Open Access in Scholarly Communication in and about Africa:

 10) African Open Access stakeholders and actors keep up close dialogues with representatives from all world regions, namely Europe, the Americas, Asia, and Oceania.

 Anyone can sign below to endorse the above principles.
-We encourage endorsement primarily by African researchers and institutions but also encourage researchers and institutions working with African stakeholders and on African topics.
+We encourage endorsement by researchers and institutions.

 Anyone can Share and Adapt the principles while giving appropriate credit ‘African Principles for Open Access in Scholarly Communication as agreed upon by the signatories‘, provide a link to the principles, and indicate if changes were made.
 You may do so in any reasonable manner, but not in any way that suggests the licensor endorses you or your use.
 If you change or add to the text of the principles, please distribute your contributions under the same license as the original.